wooyeolBaek/attention-map/README.md

 ```

 ## TODO
-- Add options for how to combine attention maps for each layers and timsteps
+1. Add options for how to combine attention maps for each layers and timsteps
+2. Applications(prompt-to-prompt, ...)